c1ko/monodon/README.md

 Monodon will generate a DNS query for every domain to check.
 Public nameservers like `8.8.8.8`, `8.8.4.4`, and `9.9.9.9` can sustain 20 queries and more per second without throtteling.
 Set a nameserver using the `--nameserver` setting.
 Otherwise monodon will use your systems nameserver.
 You can control the rate of queries using the `--rate` argument.
 By default, `--rate` is set to 10 queries per second.

 If you want to create more than 10 queries per second thread, use the `--unsafe` keyword.
 This safeguard protects from unwated DOS attacks on public DNS servers.
+To not create any actual DNS queries, use the `--simulate` argument.

 ## Usage
 You can configure most settings using the command line and the config.ini file.
 Some options can only be set as an argument.
 To make use of monodon, you need to supply at least one scan mode and the scanword.
 The scanword usually is the name of your brand, or the host portion of the domain you want to find squats of.

 ```
 (venv) [mono@mono monodon]$ ./monodon.py --tlds monodon